 Overview A Flexible Life Interest Trust (FLIT) is often described as a modern family trust that provides flexibility in tax-efficient ways to a surviving spouse and other beneficiaries.
 The trust allows the surviving spouse to stay in the marital home until their passing while ensuring the estate's inheritance by the children or grandchildren.

-Advantages of a FLIT
+Advantages Of A FLIT

 A trust is ideal for protecting family assets on the first and second deaths.
 It becomes a discretionary trust and can benefit future generations.